kill processes by name.

 killall -w doesn't detect if a process disappears and is replaced by a new process with the same PID between scans.

-If processes change their name, killall may not be able to match them correctly.
+If processes change their name, killall might not be able to match them correctly.

 $ killall -9 mozilla-bin